anntnzrb/_nixrice/docs/readme.md

 the normal way to also affecting the source files.

 _Stow_ did not last long before I tried [chezmoi](https://www.chezmoi.io) for even less time.
-It offered me everything /Stow/ did but with the added benefit of being able to use placeholders and templates, among other few things.
+It offered me everything _Stow_ did but with the added benefit of being able to use placeholders and templates, among other few things.

 I settled using [Ansible]([https://www.ansible.com) for a while, which is a